 She gives expression to her passion by writing for children.
 She has 27 published titles to her credit so far, nearly all of which are on various subjects of nature.
 She has published articles in several magazines like the Sanctuary Cub, Highlight Champs, Saevus, The Children’s Magazine and is currently contributing articles on nature to the children’s section, “Young World” of The Hindu.
 She writes a monthly column on Nature in “Robinage”, a children’s magazine.

 Her books have been recommended for general reading in schools and also to college students of zoology.

-When the BMC came up with a plan of revamping Rani Bagh (now known as VJB Udyan and Zoo), Byculla in 2007, Katie joined four other women to form the Save Ranibagh Foundation which campaigned to save the more than 3000 trees that exist there from the construction work that would take a toll on them.
-Katie helps in organizing the children’s section of the festival 100 Thousand Poets for Change each year.
+When the BMC came up with a plan of revamping Rani Bagh (now known as VJB Udyan and Zoo), Byculla, Mumbai, in 2007, Katie joined four other women to form the Save Ranibagh Foundation which campaigned to save the more than 3000 trees that exist there, from the construction work that would take a toll on them.
+Katie enjoys conducting wildlife workshops and story-telling sessions in schools, colleges and other institutions.
+She had also been invited by the Andhra Pradesh Government to Vijayawada to conduct a session on Literacy Day for the Differently Abled Children.

+Thousand Poets for Change, each year.
 The children’s play in this festival is

 She is currently writing the scripts for creating E modules on Environment Education as per the NCERT curriculum, for grades 7, 8 and 9.

 Katie was awarded the prestigious Rex Karmaveer Global Fellowship Award

 (instituted by iCongo and the UN) in 2019 for her constant efforts to sensitise

 the young about issues that adversely affect our planet through her writing

 She has also won two prizes in the Children’s Book Trust Writing Competition